-Every school has an Academic Support Librarian assigned to provide specialised expertise.
+Every school has an Academic Support Librarian assigned to provide specialist expertise.

 Choose a Subject

-The Library provides a wide range of resources to help you find and manage the large amounts of information you will need to undertake your research.
-We also have resources to help you disseminate your research output so that it achieves optimum visibility and impact.
+We can help you find and manage the large amounts of information you will need to undertake your research.
+We have resources to help you disseminate your research output so that it achieves optimum visibility and impact.
 We can help you identify these resources and use them effectively.

 A programme of IT skills training suitable for researchers is delivered throughout the year.
 These sessions are free, but places are limited so you must book in advance.